As a parent, you may often fear for your child’s health and safety.

 There are countless resources online with instructions on how to perform CPR, however, proper training is always recommended.

-If you’re a Maryland resident, Chesapeake AED Services offers flexible and highly informative CPR training courses that could help you save a life.
+If you’re a Maryland resident, Chesapeake AED Services offers flexible and highly informative CPR Certification Training Classes that could help you save a life.

 Keep a List of Emergency Phone Numbers Somewhere Easily Accessible In Your Home